 Strategic management of human capital.

-- Asses the challenges of organizational control and the provision of incentives.
+-Address the challenges of the provision of incentives to knowledgeable individuals.

 - Face-to-face lectures